 Once the braces are removed, retainers will likely be worn for a few months to two years.
 Some patients may require a permanent retainer to prevent any further shifting.

 With each adjustment, the interconnecting wire of the braces will be tightened.
 This may cause some soreness, as the tightening allows the brackets to shift your child’s teeth or jaw into alignment gradually, but this sensation usually does not last long.
 Sometimes, teeth do need to be extracted to make room for further shifts in alignment; this is common if the child’s mouth is too small.

 Serving the Strathroy, Ontario, area, Strathroy Family Dental is dedicated to providing you with quality personalized dental care.
-Our knowledgeable and experienced team commits itself to providing you with a range of comprehensive oral health options to give you the best and most comfortable treatment possible.
-Providing services from family dental to dental implants, Strathroy Family Dental offers a wide range of services for all your oral health needs!
+Our knowledgeable and experienced team commits itself to provide you with a range of comprehensive oral health options to give you the best and most comfortable treatment possible.
+Providing services from family dentistry to dental implants, Strathroy Family Dental offers a wide range of services for all your oral health needs!
 Read more about the services we offer and meet the team on our website or call 519-45-0005 to book an appointment today.